Advanced Training

 Pre-Professional Year

-Sydney Dance Company’s Pre-Professional Year provides a unique opportunity for aspiring professional dancers aged 18 – 24 years to experience full-time training with Sydney Dance Company.
+Sydney Dance Company’s Pre-Professional Year provides a unique opportunity for aspiring professional dancers aged 18 – 24 years to train full-time with Sydney Dance Company.

 10 Years of the Pre-Professional Year